Search This Blog

 I knew that I only need to know how this particular table is being updated.
 I don't need to know the actual data per column that is being updated, which is where triggers, CDC, service brokers, trace etc... can come handy.

-I decided that using the Audi feature would be the best option here for me.
+I decided that using the Audit feature would be the best option here for me.
 It would tell me exactly what I needed to know with as little overhead as possible, it was quick and easy to setup as well.

 In the following sample script I am using it to audit data changes in a particular table.
 You could however use it to audit multiple tables and/or also audit actions against Views, Stored procedures, Inline functions, Scalar functions, Table-valued functions, Aggregate functions, Sequences etc.